Skip to main content

 They define the layer stack-up configuration that best meets the electrical performance criteria of the design.

-Manufacturing experts play a crucial role in selecting the appropriate materials and manufacturing processes of the stack-up.
+Manufacturing experts play a crucial role in selecting the appropriate materials and manufacturing processes for the stack-up.

 They make sure the stack-up can be manufactured within the specified time and cost.